Suggested Audio Candy

 Brenda decides that she hasn’t the necessary cojones now to go investigate her open window.
 Instead, the three startled women drag anything of sufficient heft in front of the open doorway to build a barricade against whoever or whatever fired those arrows into hapless Bill.
 Before they manage to lock down the cabin another stray arrow soars in, hitting Brenda straight in her voice box.
 Instantly the crimson jettisons from her gargling windpipe, covering both Alice and Pamela in its sticky red solution.
 She slumps lifelessly back and stumbles over Bill’s carcass on her way down to the cold hard floor.
 There she remains; life draining from her rapidly.

-Alice and Pamela have both managed to fortify the doorway but, unbeknownst to them, a shadowy figure has snuck in through an open window behind them, clutching the same axe which Marcie took full-on in the face earlier.
+Alice and Pamela have both managed to fortify the doorway but, unbeknownst to them, a shadowy figure has snuck in through an open window behind them, clutching the same blunt weapon Marcie took full-on in the face earlier.
 Neither lady is aware of the advancing figure until it is too late.
-The woodsman’s axe is raised high and, in a swift motion, is brought down into Pamela’s spine, embedding itself a full three inches below her woolen sweater and sending another sickening jet of claret in the direction of Alice, who is now beside herself with terror.
+The woodsman’s ax is raised high and, in a swift motion, is brought down into Pamela’s spine, embedding itself a full three inches below her woolen sweater and sending another sickening jet of claret in the direction of Alice, who is now beside herself with terror.

 This senile old fool misplaced every last one of his marbles some time ago and has since become known as the town fruit loop.
 However, Pamela knew Ralph better than most.
 She looks towards the man she once loved dearly in utter befuddlement.